jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - Calendar√
    - resources page√
    - make sure task page is good √
+   - finish login
+   - hash passwords for signup, edit login
+   - password requirements for it to be good.
+   - add login checkers to each page
    - Login/Sign Up -> Try with session vars already setup, but if that doesn't work use cookies
    - professors randomizing
    - eventually have calendar pull from our AP I